TheJoCraftNET/MapEngine/README.md

 ## Description

 MapEngine is a map library plugin for paper servers.
 It provides a simple API to create maps with custom content.
-Using lightweight and asynchronous techniques MapEngine has a very low impact on server performance.
+Using lightweight and asynchronous techniques, MapEngine has a very low impact on server performance.

 ## Features